InstituteforDiseaseModeling/PACE-HRH-UI/README.md

 To install the app in a separate environment: <br> Download `start_pace_ui.bat` and run it by double clicking it (or open a commandline window to your downloaded folder to run it).
-This will prompt you a [step by step guide](./Setup.md) for installation and running the app. <br> Once installed on your desired folder, for future use, you should go to the subfolder with name PACE-HRH-UI-{version} and run the start_pace_ui.bat from there, this will start the app in offline mode and open
+If this is your first time installing, please follow the [step by step guide](./Setup.md) for installation and running the app. <br> Once installed on your desired folder, for future use, you should go to the subfolder with name PACE-HRH-UI-{version} and run the start_pace_ui.bat from there, this will start the app in offline mode and open